kimallen/ssc-dashboard-demo/README.md

-# Safe Shelter Collaborative Dashboard
+# Safe Shelter Collaborative Dashboard (demo version)

 A project for Caravan Studios, a division of TechSoup